vanilla/docs/content/developer/contributing/coding-standard-php.md

 Keep note of the path where you copied/cloned the `vanilla/standards` repo.
 This will be referred to as `PATH_TO_STANDARDS_REPO`.

-### PHPStorm CodeStyle

-In order to enable the PHPStorm `Code > Reformat Code` command to be of any use, your PHPStorm `Editor > Code Style > PHP` needs to be configured.

-1. Download the <a href="/documents/VanillaPHPStormCodingStyle.xml" download>Vanilla PHPStorm Code Style</a>.
-1. Navigate to `Editor > Code Style > PHP`
-1. Open the Settings/Cogwheel dropdown at the top.
-1. Use `Import Scheme > Intellij IDEA code style XML` to import the downloaded configuration.

 ### CodeSniffer PHPStorm Integration

 1. Go to your PHP Preferences.